alxndrTL/mamba.py/README.md

 # mamba.py 🐍 : a simple parallel scan implementation
-A straightfoward implementation of Mamba in PyTorch with a simple parallel scan implementation, offering a nice XXX speedup over a ...
+A straightfoward implementation of Mamba in PyTorch with a simple parallel scan implementation, offering an impressive speedup over a a sequential implementation.
+It combines the ease of read with good performances.

 ![speed comparison](img/speed_comparison.png)

 This repo contains a simple and readable code implementing the [Mamba](https://arxiv.org/abs/2312.00752) architecture in pure PyTorch.
-Its primary goal is educational :
+Its primary goal is educational.

 <p align="center">
     <img src="img/logo.png" alt="Image Description" width="300" height="300" alt="python mamba"/>
 </p>

+<u>The repo is organized as follows : </u>
+- ```pscan.py``` : a PyTorch implementation of Blelloch's parallel scan
+- ```mamba.py``` : the Mamba model, as described in the [paper](https://arxiv.org/abs/2312.00752).
+It is numerically equivalent (forward and backward).
+- ```mamba_lm.py``` : encapuslates a Mamba model in order to use it as an language model
+- ```📁 docs``` : a folder containing annotated explanations about the code, focusing on the parallel scan
+- ```example_llm.ipynb``` : load a Mamba model with pretrained weights (from 130M to 2.8B from HuggingFace)

 ## Usage